 Expecting our bodies to manage those factors in addition to naturally occurring heavy metals like lead and mercury leaves is like expecting a housekeeper to keep things spotless with a band of uninvited monkeys living in the house.

 Our detoxification systems need support, and there are many ways to go about that.
-I’ll be discussing several of them in future posts, but one of my favorites is infrared therapy because it requires very little effort on my part.
+Dry brushing is one of my favorites, and the other is infrared therapy because it requires very little effort on my part.
 All I need to do is take 20-40 minutes of time to sit and relax – one of my kids often joins me for about 15 minutes so that we can read a chapter from their current book, then the next one hops in to read their book, etc. while the other kids play just outside the sauna window.

 So what does all this have to do with sweating in a sauna?